ElektraInitiative/libelektra/doc/DESIGN.md

 - [ ] Similar things are named similarly
 - [ ] Different things are named differently
 - [ ] The order of arguments should be consistent across similar functions
-- [ ] Code is formatted according to the [style guidelines](/doc/CODING.md#coding-style)

 ### Structural Clarity

-- [ ] Functions with similar functionality are grouped into the same namespace
+- [ ] Functions with similar functionality have the same prefix

 ### Compatibility